Introduction Scientific Computing (WISB356), 2025/2026

 Questions can be asked about Project 1 (for Report 1).

-You can find the information about Project 1 of Module 1 here (available: May 12).
+You can find the information about Project 1 of Module 1 here (not yet available).

 Last update of this page by